ZwerOxotnik/diplomacy/README.md

 If you destroy entity.type = (forbidden_entity or player) **OR** entity.max_health >= settings.global["diplomacy-HP-forbidden-entity-on-killed"].value another faction become enemy, else neutral (if you are not already enemies).

-If you damage to the entity.max_health >= settings.global["diplomacy-HP-forbidden-entity-on-damage"].value another faction become enemy with low probability.

 ## <a name="mod settings"></a> Mod settings

 ### <a name="for-maps"></a> For maps